Reinforcement in concrete 3D printing: External anchor connectors

 Anchor connectors are installed in truss elements with the aim of connecting them to similar units using exposed threaded bars.
 This reinforcing technique has the advantage of faster fabrication of lightweight units that can be arranged in a free-form manner on-site, depending on the requirement.
 The exposed reinforcement might face corrosion issues when installed in outdoor environments.
 Topologically optimised truss shapes with force-follows-form can be created and used to save material and, in turn, the construction costs.
 The anchors can be connected both by in-plane and out-of-plane threaded rebars to create elements beyond simple beams and arches.

 Bamboo Reinforcement

 Bamboo reinforcement, including bamboo wrapped in steel wires has been proposed as reinforcement for traditional concrete elements as early as 2005, with recent studies suggesting possible applications in 3D-printed concrete.
 This technique has the advantage of producing potentially 50 times less carbon emissions than traditional steel reinforcement techniques.
 One drawback of this method is potential durability issues, as the organic nature of bamboo makes it vulnerable to pests and decomposition.
-Proper treating of the material can circumvent this issue, and can preserve the bamboo reinforcement for as long as 15 years.
+Proper treatment of the material can circumvent this issue, and can preserve the bamboo reinforcement for as long as 15 years.